jhpyle/docassemble/_docs/packages.md

 In the "Packages" folder of the **docassemble** [Playground], edit your package and add the [GitHub] URL as the "URL" of the package.
+This will ensure that if your package is a dependency for another package, that other package will be able to install your package as one of its dependencies when it is installed on a server.

 Then save your package and then download it as a ZIP file.
 Extract the files from the ZIP file to a convenient place on your computer.